 If you’re a small business owner operating in today’s economy, you probably think that people should just be darned happy to still have a job to go to.
 That’s a risky mindset because it could put raise your exposure to lawsuits from employees who don’t share your point of view.
 Sure, you’ve invested in employment practices liability insurance, but it doesn’t absolve you from the responsibility to conduct your business in a manner that is above reproach.
 A few simple precautions and a little bit of common sense will help you avoid giving employees cause for lawsuits.
-And, as we’re fond of pointing out, when you don’t have claims against your insurance policies, your premiums tend to be cheaper.
+And, as we’re fond of pointing out, when you don’t have claims against your insurance policies, you tend to get cheap EPLI insurance.

 If you can’t afford a dedicated human resources department, at least have one or two people on staff who are charged with understanding best employment practices (one of them should be you).
 There are many online resources that can bring you up to speed on what you need to succeed; EPLI provider should be able to help, too.
-Here are a few things you’ll need to do and need to keep in mind to obtain or maintain low EPLI premiums.
+Here are a few things you’ll need to do and need to keep in mind to obtain cheap EPLI insurance premiums.

 - Have a clearly written employee standards manual that defines skill requirements for every position in your company, sets for performance standards and explains processes like evaluation, promotion, disciplinary action and cause for termination.
 Don’t assume that everyone knows what sexual harassment or discrimination means.
 Spell it out.
 Give a printed copy of the manual to all employees along with a form for them to sign saying they received the manual.
 Keep those forms on file.